tendenci/azalea-theme/README.md

 # azalea-theme
-Templates that were used in the Azalea Theme.
+This repository includes the necessary html templates and css that were used in the Azalea Theme.

 ## Getting Started
 If your running Tendenci on your own local machine, feel free to clone or fork the repo.